Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 • Flexibility: Study while you work with the flexibility of digital class attendance, which means minimum time away from work.
 Attending regular weekly or fortnightly classes can be likened to running a marathon.

 • Less travel: The blended learning delivery option opens up access to students from elsewhere in South Africa, from other African countries and even further afield.
-This can also lower the opportunity cost to obtain this qualification as you can attend all classes online.
+It also lowers the opportunity cost to do this programme with us as it reduces travel and accommodation costs.

 Modular classes